‘Be ready to fight’: FBI probe of U.S. Capitol riot finds evidence detailing coordination of an assault

 The same day, she also asked a recruit to download Zello, an app that allows a cellphone to operate like a push-to-talk walkie-talkie, saying her group uses it “for operations.”

-In conversations later that month, Watkins allegedly spoke in apocalyptic terms about the prospect of Joe Biden being sworn in as president on Jan.
+In conversations later that month, Watkins allegedly spoke in apocalyptic terms about the prospect of Joe Biden’s being sworn in as president on Jan.
 20.

 “If he is, our way of life as we know it is over.
 Our Republic would be over.
 Then it is our duty as Americans to fight, kill and die for our rights. . . .
 If Biden get the steal, none of us have a chance in my mind.
 We already have our neck in the noose.
 They just haven’t kicked the chair yet.”